exelix11/QuestSongManager/README.md

 The app will scan the beat saber `ModData` folder in the quest internal storage.
 It can load and save `json` playlists in a way that is compatible with BMBF.

 Additionally, the app caches the song hashes to files called `.bsq_hash_cache` in each song folder.
 These files can be safely deleted and this feature can be disabled in the settings, but it will make the app start much slower.

+The Windows version works mostly fine, however it does not implement all the common playlist json fields so it may lose some metadata when saving playlists.

 ## Screenshots